nfordhk/100-days-of-code/log.md

 **Thoughts**: Around 1-2 years ago I had previously completed the Codecademy HTML/CSS courses.
 I'm excited to go back through it again though, it's a great refresher.
 I've tried to build websites since I was 14, I used everything from photoshop slicing, Dreamweaver, ect but I never really finished one.
 I'm really looking forward to the project of building the google webpage.

+### Day 4: August 13, Tuesday

+**Today's Progress**: Continued and conquered Introduction to HTML!
+Moving on to the HTML Document standards section tomorrow!

+**Thoughts**: A lot of this is familiar but going through this time it feels different.
+Not because I knew a lot of the information but because I'm watching additional videos, reading blogs posts, ect.
+I feel a much better grasp on the material.